eeguney/eeguney/README.md

 ## :punch: My Goals;

-### Learn Web 3.0 and improve yourself
+- [ ] Learn Web 3.0 and improve yourself
-Writing smart contracts and decentralized applications on the Ethereum network with Solidity.
-### Getting used to writing Typescript
+- [ ] Getting used to writing Typescript
-I should devote more time to Typescript.
-### Learn Vue.js and Nuxt.js
+- [ ] Learn Vue.js and Nuxt.js
-I need to learn Vue and Nuxt alongside React and Next.
-### Learn Swift and Flutter or React Native
+- [ ] Learn Swift and Flutter or React Native
-Become able to write fullstack applications on the mobile side.
-### Improve my English
+- [ ] Improve my English

 ## 🧐 Check out some of my projects;